PreciousIfeaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints all one digit decimals
+prints one digit decimals as integers